sunnypatel165/31DaysOfRefactoringInJava/src/com/sunnypatel/daysofrefactoringjava/day11/switchtostrategy/README.md

 }
 ```

-To apply this refactoring take the condition that is being tested and place it in it’s own class that adheres to
+To apply this refactoring take the condition that is being tested and place it in its own class that adheres to
 a common interface.
 Then by passing the enum as the dictionary key, we can select the proper
 implementation and execute the code at hand.
 In the future when you want to add another condition, add
 another implementation and add the implementation to the ShippingCalculations dictionary.
 As I stated
-before, this is not the only option to implement the strategy pattern.
+before, **this is not the only option to implement the strategy pattern**.
 I bold that because I know someone
 will bring this up in the comments :) Use what works for you.
 The benefit of doing this refactoring in this
 manner is that none of your client code will need to change.
 All of the modifications exist within the
 ShippingInfo class.